Meet Your New Amazon Robotic Everything Store, Coming to a Neighborhood Near You

 The concept, known within the industry as microfulfillment, is the latest advancement within the e-grocery space, which FMI and Nielsen project to quadruple from ~$26bn today to $113bn in just two years.
 The largest retailers including Walmart, Albertsons, and Kroger have been partnering with various technology firms to enable a 60-item grocery order to be picked by robots in just five minutes.
 These centers can be located on the backs of existing retail stores or housed in dedicated facilities, including parking garages.
 Walmart even produced a minute-long Super Bowl ad, reviving Bill & Ted’s Excellent Adventure, to paint a picture of this future.
 What they didn’t show in the ad, however, were the very robotics that enabled such quick pickup.
 Instead of operating a single industrial warehouse outside of a metropolitan city, Amazon can now leverage this technology to open dozens of smaller neighborhood stores closer to customers, as WSJ reported last October.
-Many of these leases are owned by Paragon Commercial Group, which recently invested $500mm to buy up a portfolio of strip malls in Northern and Southern California.
+At least one of these leases is owned by Paragon Commercial Group, which recently invested $500mm to buy up a portfolio of strip malls in Northern and Southern California.

 HNGRY has now confirmed that Amazon is working with Dematic to provide this very technology inside of its new stores, which will ultimately enable faster than average last-mile delivery and in-store pickup.
 The company has carefully designed this 7,200 sqft area to house room-temperature robotic-picked storage aisles that will house everything from alcohol to packaged food, occupying about 21% of its 33,574 sqft total footprint.
 The concept is very similar to that of other retailers, like Sedano’s in Miami, which partnered with Takeoff Technologies to open an 10,800 sqft microfulfillment center in October 2018, occupying 18% of its 60,000 sqft footprint.
 There are dedicated delivery/pickup-only walk-in produce and meat refrigerators as well as a dedicated walk-in freezer.
 Amazon employees will pick dairy items from the rear of the customer-facing dairy coolers.